john-chapman/john-chapman.github.io/_posts/2016-09-01-static-initialization.md

 tags: c++, idioms, schwartz, nifty
 ---

-In this post I'll discuss the problem of initializing global variables with `static` storage duration, and show you what I think is the best solution which C++ has to offer.
+In this post I'll discuss the problem of initializing global variables with `static` storage duration, and show you some of the solutions available in C++.

-C++ makes some rather sparse guarantees about the initialization of such global variables:
+C++ makes some pretty sparse guarantees about the initialization of such global variables:

 - Storage for them is zero-initialized.
 - Initialization happens either prior to the first statement of the main function, or before the first use of the variable.